-Sweet and Sour German Red Cabbage – A Classic Side Dish 🥬
+Tangy German Red Cabbage – Timeless Side Dish Delight 🥬

-- Slice the cabbage in half through the core.
+- Cut the cabbage into two equal parts through the middle.

-- Cut one half into quarters, saving the other for later.
+- Take one half and slice it into quarters, keeping the other portion for another day.

-- German classics like schnitzel or pork burgers.
+- German favorites like schnitzel or juicy pork burgers.

 - Fridge

-- Chopped apples for a touch of natural sweetness.
+- Diced apples for a bit of natural sweetness.

 - Quick & Easy